-At Randolph we honor exceptional students with a variety of scholarships.
+At Randolph we honor exceptional students with a variety of grant and scholarship opportunities.

-Awarded on the basis of academic achievement, leadership experience, and community involvement (among other things), scholarships can help pay for your journey at Randolph.
+Awarded on the basis of academic achievement, leadership experience, and community involvement (among other things), grants and scholarships can help pay for your journey at Randolph.
 Transfer students are also eligible for merit scholarships.
 Among the grant and scholarships opportunities you’ll find:

-The top merit award available to Randolph College students, the Presidential Scholarship is a full tuition scholarship offered to select applicants who demonstrate exceptional academic qualities along with significant extracurricular pursuits.
+The top merit award available to Randolph College students, the Presidential Scholarship is a full tuition scholarship offered to select first year applicants who demonstrate exceptional academic qualities along with significant extracurricular pursuits.

 Students admitted to Randolph College and meeting the criteria listed below are eligible to be considered for the Presidential Scholarship.